Poland

 Apart from the above, the Polish CIT law includes provisions for accelerated depreciation (within specified limits) for assets used in deteriorated conditions and for second-hand assets.

-In addition, from 1 January 2024, a new tax preference was introduced, which shortens the depreciation period of fixed assets in the form of non-residential buildings and structures from 40 years to, depending on the level of unemployment, to 5 or 10 years.
-This possibility applies to micro, small and medium-sized entrepreneurs operating in communes with high unemployment (over 120% or 170% of the average rate) and low tax income per capita (below 100% of the average rate).
+In addition, from 1 January 2024, a new tax preference was introduced, which shortens the depreciation period of fixed assets in the form of non-residential buildings and structures from 40 years to 10 or 5 years, depending on the level of unemployment.
+This possibility applies to micro, small, and medium-sized entrepreneurs operating in communes with high unemployment (over 120% or 170% of the average rate) and low tax income per capita (below 100% of the average rate).
 These rules only apply to new investments carried out after the new regulations enter into force.

-Moreover, according to the legislation introduced under “Polish Deal” programme, tax depreciation should be specifically excluded in relation to residential buildings and apartments (irrespective of their accounting treatment).
+Moreover, according to the legislation introduced under the ‘Polish Deal‘ programme, tax depreciation should be specifically excluded in relation to residential buildings and apartments (irrespective of their accounting treatment).

 Goodwill